Edward Waters University: History

 The AME Church was the first independent black denomination in the United States and was founded in 1816 in Philadelphia, Pennsylvania.
 After the Civil War, it sent numerous missionaries to the South to plant AME churches.
 The first African Methodist Episcopal pastor in the state, William G. Steward, originally named the college Brown Theological Institute.
-L Charles H. Pearce was also involved in establishing an educational institution for the AME church in Jacksonville.
+Charles H. Pearce was also involved in establishing an educational institution for the AME church in Jacksonville.

 Struggling with some financial difficulties, the school closed for much of the 1870s.
 It reopened in 1883 as "East Florida Conference High School”, then changed to “East Florida Scientific and Divinity High School.”
 Over the next ten years, the curriculum was expanded.
 In 1892, the school was renamed for Edward Waters, the third bishop of the AME Church.

 A drawing of 1893 shows that the College President at that time was John R. Scott, Sr., first pastor of the St. Paul African Methodist Episcopal Church of Jacksonville, and a former member of the Florida Legislature.

 The original Edward Waters University campus was destroyed by the Great Fire of 1901.
-By 1904 the college obtained new land and work was started on the new facility.
+By 1904, the college obtained new land and work was started on the new facility.
 Edward Waters was accredited as a junior college in 1955 under President William B. Stewart and five years later had a restored four-year curriculum.
-Beginning in 1979 the school was accredited as a four-year institution by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) and started awarding bachelor's degrees.
+Beginning in 1979, the school was accredited as a four-year institution by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) and started awarding bachelor's degrees.